HusnainRKI/ms-copilot-gateway/README.md

     ```bash
     python main.py --host 127.0.0.1 --port 8888
     ```
+3. To control how user messages from the client request are processed by the gateway before sending to Copilot, use the `--message-mode` option:
+    *   `last` (default): Only the content of the last message with `role: "user"` is sent to Copilot.
+    *   `all`: The content of all messages in the request are concatenated and sent to Copilot as a single prompt.
+    Example:
+    ```bash
+    python main.py --message-mode all --port 8888
+    ```
-3. The server will launch Edge, navigate to Copilot, and be ready to accept API requests.
+4. The server will launch Edge, navigate to Copilot, and be ready to accept API requests.
-4. AI editors or clients can then be configured to use the endpoint: `http://<host>:<port>/v1/chat/completions`.
+5. AI editors or clients can then be configured to use the endpoint: `http://<host>:<port>/v1/chat/completions`.

 ### Stdio REPL Mode